depp/idiotest/README.txt

 expected output.
 IdioTest does not know or care what language you write your programs in.
 Tests in IdioTest are written in Python.

+IdioTest requires Python 2.5 or higher in the 2.x series.

 I originally made this into its own project because I had copies of it in three other projects.
 Here are the goals of idiotest: